T-90: Production and service history

+It was estimated the Russian army had no more than 85 T-90M, and 380 earlier T-90 variants, in February 2022.

+The UK-based International Institute for Strategic Studies (IISS) estimates that annual production of T-90M tanks could reach up to 90 units in 2024.
+Analysis suggests, however, that the majority of these T-90Ms are likely upgrades of older T-90A models rather than newly built tanks.
+Sources indicate that over 200 T-90Ms have been delivered since the war in Ukraine started.
+The UK-based Military Watch Magazine reported in September 2024 that efforts to surge the production rate to well over 1000 per year had fallen far short, with the output remaining uncertain with some reports indicating that over 300 T-90Ms would be delivered throughout the year.

 Combat use

 Russian service

 An early variant of the export-oriented T-90S allegedly saw combat action during the 1999 Chechen invasion of Dagestan instead of being delivered to India.
 The tank's survivability against rocket-propelled grenades (RPGs) is disputed.
 Gordon L. Rottman writes that T-90s were "frequently" knocked out by three or four hits from a RPG-7.
 He adds that Chechens found a way to compromise T-90s fitted with explosive reactive armor: they would fire an RPG-7 from close range (within 50m) to trigger the explosive reactive armor protection, and then re-attack the exposed tank armour underneath with two or more RPG hits, again from close range.

 On the other hand, Moscow Defense Brief gives the example of one T-90 that remained in action despite being hit by seven RPGs.
 The journal concluded that with regular equipment, the upgraded T-90 seems to be the best protected Russian tank, especially with the implementation of Shtora-1 and Arena defensive systems.

 The T-90A was deployed to Syria in 2015 to support the Russian involvement in the Syrian Civil War.

 In September 2020, a Russian T-90 was accidentally hit by an anti-tank guided missile (ATGM) during exercises held in Russia's Astrakhan region causing serious damage to the vehicle.